Positional Union Negotiators

 Negotiators and Egos

-Find out whether the 'take it or leave it' offer is supported by all Union members and their members, or if it's an initiative taken by one or two lead negotiators.
+Find out whether the 'take it or leave it' offer is supported by all management, or if it's an initiative taken by one or two lead negotiators.
 If not completely unsupported, then work with those negotiators or members who can help you to loosen their position and open up discussions.
 Think carefully about the consequences of undermining the authority of their lead negotiators before you go down this path, and orchestrate it carefully.
 You may choose to give their lead negotiator a bloody nose on purpose in order to swap out lead negotiators if you think this possible and desirable.
 Positional offers are often made by people rather than as a deal strategy.
-The people making them often lack negotiation skill and do so out of fear and insecurity
+The people making them often lack negotiation skill and do so out of fear and insecurity.

 Relationships